Common Terms in Procurement

-A filing system has no value if the documents are not duly completed and signed.
-Only employees to whom such responsibility has been formally assigned should be authorised to sign documents.
-Those employees must understand the meaning of their signature in terms of their responsibilities and consequences for the organisation.
+A proper filing system has no value if the documents are not duly completed and signed.
+Therefore, only employees to whom such responsibility has been formally assigned are authorized to sign documents.
+Those employees must understand the meaning of their signature in terms of their responsibilities and consequences for the Organisation.
 Files must be kept for months or years, depending on donor requirements or internal audit guidelines.

 Most of the forms handled by logistics personnel have or should have specific codes (references) that allow them to be connected and subsequently tracked.
-Typically, a form includes its own reference for easy identification, as well as one or more references to link it to the other documents.
-Forms are filed according to their references, and the proper use of references has a direct impact on the archive.
+Typically, a form includes its "own" reference for easy identification, as well as one or more references to link it to the other documents.
+The forms are filed according to their references.
+Therefore, the proper use of references has a direct impact on the archive.
 When someone (internal or external) needs information about the history of our operations, the correct use references (encoding) facilitate access.

 These codes might include information about the country, the office and the department requesting the purchase plus a running number.